NREL/celavi/docs/doc_config.rst

 .. code-block:: yaml

 	flags:
-		clear_results         : True # If results files already exist, move them to a sub-directory to avoid overwriting compute_locations     : True  # if compute_locations is enabled (True), compute locations from raw input files (e.g., LMOP, US Wind Turbine Database) run_routes            : True  # if run_routes is enabled (True), compute routing distances between all input locations use_computed_routes   : True  # if use_computed_routes is enabled, read in a pre-assembled routes file instead of generating a new one initialize_costgraph  : True  # create cost graph fresh or use an imported version location_filtering    : True  # If true, dataset will be filtered to the states below distance_filtering    : False # if true, filter computed routes based on max distances in route_pairs file pickle_costgraph      : True  # save the newly initialized costgraph as a pickle file generate_step_costs   : True # set to False if supply chain costs for a facility type vary regionally use_fixed_lifetime    : False # set to False to use Weibull distribution for lifetimes use_lcia_shortcut     : False # set to False to re-generate the lca_db file
+	  clear_results         : True   # If True and results files already exist, move them to a sub-directory to avoid overwriting. compute_locations     : True   # If True, generate a locations datafile from raw input files (e.g., LMOP, US Wind Turbine Database). run_routes            : True   # If True, compute routing distances between all input locations. use_computed_routes   : True   # If True, read in a pre-assembled routes file INSTEAD of generating a new routes file. initialize_costgraph  : True   # If True, create a CostGraph instance from input data or an imported pickle file. location_filtering    : False  # If True, all datasets will be filtered to include only the states listed below. distance_filtering    : False  # If True, filter computed routes based on max distances in route_pairs file. pickle_costgraph      : True   # If True, saves the CostGraph instance as a pickle file. generate_step_costs   : True   # If True, supply chain costs for a facility type do not vary regionally. use_fixed_lifetime    : True   # If True, fixed lifetimes are used instead of stochastic Weibull draws. use_lcia_shortcut     : True   # If True, use the lca_db emission factors file instead of performing LCIA calculations where possible.

 	scenario:
+		name: Wind Blade EOL Management, National
 		capacity_projection: StScen20A_MidCase_annual_state.csv
 		states_included:
-		- IA
-		- MO
 		seed: 13
 		electricity_mix_level : state
-		runs: 3
+		runs: 1

 	circular_pathways:
+		sc_begin:
-		sc_begin: manufacturing
+		- manufacturing
 		sc_end:
 		- landfilling
+		#sc_in_circ:
+		sc_out_circ:
 		- cement co-processing
 		- next use
 		learning: